 Quilting machines are similar to sewing machines, with just a few differences.
 A quilting machine will have several additional capabilities that a sewing machine will not have.
-The most significant difference between the two is that a quilting machine has a lot more workspace.
+The most significant difference between the two is that a quilting machine has many more workspaces.
 The quilting will be longer so that you have a wider space to work with.
-If you require more space, you can purchase an extension table to use.
+If you require more space, you can purchase an extension table.

 Regular sewing has fewer options when it comes to stitching types.
-Quilting machines provide more opportunities as making a quilt is different from other types of sewing projects.
+Quilting machines provide more opportunities as making a quilt differs from other sewing projects.

-The other big difference between a quilting machine and a sewing machine is stability and speed.
+The other big difference between quilting and sewing machines is stability and speed.
 If you plan to become a severe quilter, you want a higher-speed machine to complete projects faster.
 The extra workspace provided by a quilting machine makes it more stable than regular sewing.

 What Factors to Consider Before Buying a Quilting Machine?

-When it comes to choosing a quilting machine, the features are the main thing to consider.
-When you set out to buy a quilting machine, some of the features you should consider include:
+When choosing a quilting machine, the features are the main thing to consider.
+When you set out to buy a quilting machine, some of the features you should consider include the following:

 - Throat Space: This needs to be significant so that you can work with your quilt and larger crafting projects.

-- Table: extensions will give you the freedom to work on any size quilt.
+- Table: extensions will allow you to work on any size quilt.

 - Decorative stitches: not something that you must have, but this allows you to add designs to your patterns.